bhumukulraj-official/nest-lancer-ui/docs/02-dir-structure-details.md

 - **QuoteCard.tsx**: Build quote display card with pricing information, timeline, and status using MUI Card with pricing breakdown, status badges, and action buttons for quote management
 - **QuoteList.tsx**: Create quote list component with filtering, sorting, and status management using MUI DataGrid with quote status filters, pricing sorting, and bulk actions for quote processing
 - **QuoteDetail.tsx**: Implement quote detail view with full pricing breakdown, terms, and acceptance workflow using MUI Tabs with quote details, terms and conditions, and acceptance interface
-- **QuoteForm.tsx**: Build quote creation form with pricing calculator, timeline estimation, and terms configuration using MUI Stepper with pricing breakdown, timeline selection, and terms editor
+- **QuoteForm.tsx**: Build quote creation form UI that captures inputs for pricing and terms; backend performs all calculations and validation
 - **QuoteAcceptance.tsx**: Create quote acceptance component with terms review, payment integration, and contract generation using MUI Dialog with terms display, acceptance workflow, and payment gateway integration

 ##### Payment Components
-- **PaymentForm.tsx**: Build payment form with Razorpay integration, payment method selection, and secure processing using MUI Stepper with payment method selection, billing information, and payment confirmation
+- **PaymentForm.tsx**: Build payment form UI with Razorpay integration and method selection; backend creates orders and processes payments
 - **PaymentMethods.tsx**: Create payment method selection with saved methods, new method addition, and payment method management using MUI List with payment method cards, add new method dialog, and method validation
 - **PaymentHistory.tsx**: Implement payment history display with filtering, search, and detailed transaction information using MUI DataGrid with transaction details, status indicators, and export functionality
 - **PaymentReceipt.tsx**: Build payment receipt component with transaction details, invoice generation, and download functionality using MUI Card with receipt layout, QR codes, and print-friendly design
-- **RazorpayCheckout.tsx**: Create Razorpay checkout integration with payment gateway, order processing, and payment verification using Razorpay SDK with custom UI, payment status handling, and error management
+- **RazorpayCheckout.tsx**: Integrate Razorpay SDK to open the checkout UI using order details received from backend; backend handles order creation and payment verification

 ##### Progress Components
 - **ProgressTimeline.tsx**: Build project progress timeline with milestone tracking, status updates, and interactive timeline using MUI Timeline with milestone cards, progress indicators, and real-time updates